zalando/postgres-operator/docs/reference/cluster_manifest.md

   Which docker image to use for connection pool deployment.

 * **maxDBConnections**
   How many connections the pooler can max hold.
+This value is divided by the number of pooler pods.

 * **mode**
   In which mode to run connection pool, transaction or session.